-- Men often have more body weight to dilute alcohol.
+- Cisgender men, or a person assigned male at birth, often have more body weight to dilute alcohol.

-- Women typically have 70% to 80% less of a stomach enzyme alcohol dehydrogenase, which aids in the metabolism of alcohol before it enters the bloodstream.
+- Cisgender women, or a person assigned female at birth, typically have 70% to 80% less of a stomach enzyme alcohol dehydrogenase, which aids in the metabolism of alcohol before it enters the bloodstream.

-- Fluctuations in hormones (related to a woman’s menstrual cycle) will also affect one’s BAC.
-One week before and one week after menstruating women are likely to stay intoxicated for longer periods of time.
+- Fluctuations in hormones (related to menstrual cycles) will also affect one’s BAC.
+One week before and one week after menstruation people are likely to stay intoxicated for longer periods of time.

 - Increases in estrogen whether related to one’s natural cycle or oral contraceptives (birth control pills) will likely lead to longer periods of peak intoxication than they would otherwise.

 - The amount of time you spend consuming alcohol.

 - Knowing how to identify a standard drink is necessary for calculating blood alcohol concentrations.
 Please note that mixed drinks may not be measured and may contain more than 1.25/1.0 oz of alcohol.
 Drinks containing high proof alcohol (Everclear, grain alcohol, etc) should be treated with caution.

 - 4 oz of Wine (12% Alcohol)